Vercel go-live checklist for content sites (10 checks)

 Common pitfalls

-• Leaving *.vercel.app references in canonical, sitemap, or social meta.
+• Leaving *.vercel.app references in canonical, sitemap, or social meta — usually because the base URL in check 1 was never set.

-• Submitting sitemap to a non-canonical domain — Search Console treats them as separate properties.
+• Submitting the sitemap to a non-canonical hostname; Search Console treats www and apex as separate properties and splits your reporting.

-• Skipping the env var audit and hitting “undefined” errors on first production traffic.
+• Skipping the env audit and hitting undefined errors on the first production request.

 FAQ

-• How long does the full launch checklist take?: 30-45 minutes the first time, 10 minutes on the second project once you have a template.
+• How long does the full checklist take?: About 30-45 minutes the first time.
+On your second project it drops to roughly 10 minutes once vercel.json, the DNS records, and the analytics wiring become a reusable template.

-• Should I set up monitoring?: At minimum a free uptime monitor (UptimeRobot / BetterStack free tier) hitting / every 5 minutes.
+• Should I set up uptime monitoring?: At minimum, point a free monitor (UptimeRobot or BetterStack free tier) at / every 5 minutes so you hear about an outage before your readers do.

 Tags: #Indie dev #Vercel #Hosting #Workflow #SEO